It is not only “Jubilee time” for Kenyans around the world, but a time when the community needs to know where they come from.

 In addition to Nairobi, DSCI has ties with ten sister cities in Ethiopia, France, India, Mexico, Israel, China, Italy, Japan, and Mongolia.

-Speaking to an audience of Kenyans, business people, and party-goers, Denver City Councilman, Albus Brooks, stated that the perceptions which Americans have about Africa are mostly wrong and from his experience, the Africa that he hears about is different from the Africa that he has seen.
+Speaking to an audience of Kenyans, business people, and party-goers, Denver City Councilman, Albus Brooks, stated that the perceptions that Americans have about Africa are mostly wrong and from his experience, the Africa that he hears about is different from the Africa that he has seen.

 “You see, people have a perception when they think of Africa.
 And that perception is nine out of ten times wrong,” Brooks said.
 The councilman talked about the combined annual GDP of African nations, which he said, was higher than that of the United States and Europe combined.
 The incredible economic recovery taking place in Kenya was contributing to that, he said.